jzombie/rust-abs-file-macro/README.md

    cd test-workspace-1
    cargo test
    ```
-   This ensures that the macro works independently within a single workspace member.
+    This helps catch cases where path resolution might differ based on the working directory.

 ## License